aicherc/adaptive_tbptt/README.md

 # Adaptive Truncated Backpropagation Through Time
 > This is PyTorch code for Adaptive TBPTT used for training RNN

-This repo contains the python code for the experiments in [Adaptively Truncating Backpropagation Through Time to Control Gradient Bias]() by Christopher Aicher, Nicholas J. Foti, and Emily B. Fox.
+This repo contains the python code for the experiments in [Adaptively Truncating Backpropagation Through Time to Control Gradient Bias](https://arxiv.org/abs/1905.07473) by Christopher Aicher, Nicholas J. Foti, and Emily B. Fox.
+UAI 2019.

 ## Overview
-* The `data` folder stores the synthetic and language model data.
+* The `data` folder stores the synthetic, language model, and temporal point process data.
 * The `scripts` folder stores the bash scripts for the experiments.
 * The `experiments` folder contains the python code for experiment scripts.
 See `experiments/README.md` for additional details.
 * The `tbptt` folder contains the python module code.
 See `tbptt/README.md` for additional details.